dln/loglady/README.md

 </dependency>
 ```

-Replace the scala version to match that of your project.
+Note: Replace the scala version to match that of your project.

 API Documentation